-Whether you're just starting to consider relocating for another state or you've already planned the logistics of your interstate move, uprooting your life and settling down somewhere new can be as stressful as it is exciting.
-To help you decide where to move and get to know your know state, our Where To Move in 2021 guide explores the unique attributes of some of the most popular states people move to, including cost of living, climate and geography, employment, and cultural attractions.
+Whether you're just starting to consider relocating to another state or you've already planned the logistics of your interstate move, uprooting your life and settling down somewhere new can be as stressful as it is exciting.
+To help you decide where to move and get to know your know state, our Where To Move in 2021 guide explores the unique attributes of some of the people of the most popular state move to, including the cost of living, climate and geography, employment, and cultural attractions.

 1. Fast facts

 Find out where the over [HOW MANY] Americans who moved to California in 2018 relocated from.

 We've collected data on house prices, household income, and cost of living for the Golden State.

 Compare the Golden State's average temperature and precipitation against the national average.

 Discover the best cities in the state for jobs and top industries in California.